abboudl/Chik-p/0-Initial-Setup-Stage/readme.md

 ## Objectives
 Welcome!
 The objective of this module to complete a number of important prerequisites to the **Infrastructure Build Process**.
 More specifically, we will:
-1. Create a Google Account and a Google Cloud Platform (GCP) Project for Your CTF
+1. Create a Google account and a Google Cloud Platform (GCP) project for your CTF
 2. Set up the CTF Management VM
-3. Create a Gcloud Service Account and Activate it
+3. Create a gcloud service account and activate it
-4. Generate SSH Keys for Infrastructure Build Process Accounts
+4. Generate SSH Keys for infrastructure build process accounts
-5. Create a LastPass Account for Your CTF and Seed it with Credentials
+5. Create a LastPass account for your CTF and seed it with credentials

 ## Prerequisites
 1. Chik-p is meant to be used as a template.
 If you have not already clicked the green "Use This Template" button on Chik-p's Github page, please do so!
 This action will create a copy of Chik-p's repository so that you can customize it for your CTF.
 2. By default, Chik-p assumes that you are setting up a 100% online public CTF (i.e not behind a VPN).
-As such, you will need a reguistered public domain such as `issessions.ca`.
+As such, you will need a registered public domain such as `issessions.ca`.

 ## Infrastructure Build Process: Important Accounts